The 2023 Agenda is now available.

 How the Institute Works

-If you are accepted into the program as a Writing Scholar, you will receive an email a few weeks before the program with additional instructions and information.
+If you are accepted as a Ha'a'aahdę́ę́' Writing Fellow, you will receive an email before the start of the program with additional instructions and information.